Here you will find the most common questions we are asked.

 WHAT SORT OF HORSE DO I NEED:

 All sorts of horses and ponies come out Dragging.
 You don’t have to have a fast horse, but you do need one capable of jumping at least 2’9″.
-Meets vary in the difficulty of the fences offered and it is easy to see from the meet card those which are suitable for novice horses.
+However generally, none of the fences are mandatory and you may be able to have a great day without jumping at all.
+Meets vary in the difficulty of the fences offered and the terrain and it is easy to see from the meet card and any Facebook posts those which are suitable for novice horses or riders.
 You should make sure your horse is fit before coming out and put a green ribbon in its tail if it hasn’t been Dragging before so other riders know it is inexperienced.
 (If you have any concern that your horse might kick, you should always have a red ribbon in its tail.)

 WHAT DO I WEAR?

-A hacking Jacket and tie with buff britches is perfectly correct at any time during the season.
-Many people wear a black jacket with a white stock but red coats are only worn by hunt officials.
-As with any cross country riding, you should make sure you wear the best crash hat available and back protectors are advisable.
+A hacking Jacket and tie with buff breeches is perfectly correct at any time during the season.
+But to be completely correct wear a black or navy (for ladies) jacket with a white or cream stock, black boots and spurs.
+Red coats are only to be worn by hunt officials and those with either red or blue collars are members of the hunt who can help you with any questions.
+As with any cross country riding, you should make sure you wear the best crash hat available, with a dark cover and back protectors are advisable.
+Ladies hair should always be neat in a hairnet, long hair can be put in a bun.
+Horses should be plaited after the Opening Meet unless the meet card says otherwise.

 HOW MUCH DOES IT COST?